MADISON JUNIOR HIGH SCHOOL

-At the conclusion of every trimester, students who have good attendance are rewarded by not having to come to school on the last day of the trimester.
-On Attendance Final Day, students who have six or more absences and/or tardies need to attend the classes in which they have been absent or tardy.
+At the conclusion of every trimester, students who have good grades are rewarded by not having to come to school on the last day of the trimester.
+On Attendance Final Day, students with low grades need to come to the courses in which their grades are low.
 Students need to come to the class at the assigned class time.
 Busses will run as normal; school lunch will not be served.
-If a student who has six or more tardies or absences does not attend Attendance Final Day, each individual teacher has the option to cut the student grade by seven percentage points.

 Notification Responsibility of the School